bcanfield/GoTime/GO_RULES.md

   Each empty spot is annotated with which player (if any) “owns” the point and a textual explanation (e.g., "Cell enclosed by Black" or "Neutral").

 - **Playability Information:**
   Each spot includes a flag indicating whether a move can be legally played there.
-This is determined by simulating moves at every empty cell and checking for violations of the rules (e.g., suicide or ko).
+This is determined by simulating moves at every empty cell and checking for violations of the rules (e.g., self_capture or ko).

 The annotated board is returned to the client so that the UI can visually disable unplayable spots and display scoring insights in real time.